jitendra-github-lab/flask-blueprint-framework/ds-arch-type/README.md

 * Build New Project
 	1. Download/Clone cookiecutter template
-	2. Entered into cookiecutter-template folder and execute below command to create new project provide all the required input (Note: In case of blank input it will take default as input)
+	2. Execute below command to create new project provide all the required input (Note: In case of blank input it will take default as input)
 		* cookiecutter ds-arch-type